 Since 1999, the StreamTeam has coordinated a large scale community celebration for Earth Day.
 Each year, hundreds of people join the team to plant native trees along our waterways, protecting local water quality and quantity.

-The StreamTeam will celebrate its 14th annual event on Saturday, April 20, at the Salmon Creek Greenway.
+The StreamTeam celebrated its 16th annual event on Saturday, April 18, at the Salmon Creek Greenway, in partnership with Clark County Environmental Services.

-Volunteers will celebrate Earth Day by planting native trees and enjoying the EcoFair with free children's activities, live music and entertainment.
+Volunteers celebrate Earth Day by planting native trees and enjoying the EcoFair with free children's activities and live entertainment.
+Volunteers completing a 4-hour shift received a free lunch from Tommy O's and a free t-shirt.
 More than 300 volunteers came together to celebrate Earth Day last year.
-There are a variety of different ways to be involved in this year's Stream Team's Earth Day Celebration:
+Here are the ways volunteers and families were involved in the Stream Team's Earth Day Celebration:

-EcoFair: Free family friendly event with live entertainment and engaging activities for all ages!
+EcoFair: Free family friendly event, funded in part by a Divine Consign Gifts for our Community grant, with live entertainment and engaging activities for all ages!

-Tree Planting: Register for the 4-hour tree planting to get dirty and make a difference!
+Tree Planting: A 4-hour tree planting to get dirty and make a difference!

-Pull Together: Register for the family friendly, 4-hour non-native Garlic mustard removal.
+Pull Together: A family friendly, 4-hour non-native Garlic mustard removal.

-StreamTeam Leader: Attend a required training to share your tree planting knowledge with others!
+StreamTeam Leader: Share your tree planting knowledge with others!
+Must have completed Leader Training.

 StreamTeam Photographer: Volunteer your expertise to capture the volunteer spirit!